johanngan/pmd-bot/README.md

 # pmd-bot
 PMD-Bot is a botting framework for _Pokémon Mystery Dungeon: Explorers of Sky_.
 You can use it to write fully autonomous dungeon bots!
 For example, you can write a bot that does runs of Mystery Dungeons without human input.
-Watch the [showcase video](https://www.youtube.com/watch?v=DqSmy8Cc5Ms)!
+Watch the [showcase video](https://www.youtube.com/watch?v=HsasMDBP5_c)! ([Older version](https://www.youtube.com/watch?v=DqSmy8Cc5Ms))

 - PMD-Bot is written in [FCEUX Lua](https://tasvideos.github.io/fceux/web/help/fceux.html?LuaScripting.html) and runs on DeSmuME for Windows (Lua scripting is sadly not supported on DeSmuME for Mac/Linux).